jhaskinsjr/nebula/README.md

     --basepath /tmp/runs \
     --max_cpu_utilization 80 \
     --stochastic 0.5 \
-    --mongodb mongodb://citrus.local:27017 ussim experiments \
+    --mongodb mongodb://citrus.local:27017 nebula experiments \
     -- \
     l1ic_size.exec
 ```

 This command line operates identically to the preceding, but also inserts
 documents into the MongoDB server running on my internal network named
-`citrus.local` at port `27017`, in a database named `ussim`, in a collection
+`citrus.local` at port `27017`, in a database named `nebula`, in a collection
 named `experiments`.
 It inserts one document per configuration, and the
 documents contain all the data generated by the simulation execution
 (i.e., its stats.json) and important metadata about the simulation